tokenmathguy/Airflow/contrib/services/stat_daemon/README.md

 ```

 ## Configuring
-The CLI provides more fine-grained control over how jobs are run:
+The CLI provides more fine-grained control over how many jobs are run, and on what interval:
 ```bash
 # Update max 1000 items per cycle, sleep 1 hour before updating
 stat_daemon start --taskfolder /path/to/tasks --maxjobs=1000 --sleep=3600
 ```

 ## Plugins
-The stats collected are completely modular.
-Simply add a reference to your
-plugin in the stats definition file:
+`stat_deamon` ships with a default plugin for each metadata source type.
+Users can also specify custom plugins by simply adding a reference in the job file:
 ```py
 HiveStats(
         path=path,